qnm/site/_reference/rack-statuses.md

 ## installing

-After [installing a Rack](/docs/installing-a-rack/) from the Console web interface or the CLI via `convox install`, the Rack will remain in the _installing_ status while resources are created and configured in your AWS account.
+After [installing a Rack](/docs/installing-a-rack/) from the Console web interface or the CLI via `convox rack install`, the Rack will remain in the _installing_ status while resources are created and configured in your AWS account.

 ## rollback